 - Workshop End: April 28th, 2021 6:00 PM

 This is a two-session online workshop: Wednesdays, April 21 & 28, 2021.

 Scientists suggest that the origin of gold in the universe may lie in the ancient collisions of neutron stars.
 These collisions are also linked to gamma-ray bursts, which are some of the most powerful explosions in the universe.
 Is this why we are attracted to the dramatic beauty of gold?
 We don’t know, but there certainly is a powerful attraction to this element.

 In this class, we’ll employ a simple technique to adhere thin layers of gold to heavy paper to cover an ingenious binding structure.
 In the first session, we will gild, and in the second, bind.
 Thereafter, you’ll marvel in a souvenir from an astronomical event that happened millions of years ago.

-The class fee includes a kit with text paper, handmade Cave paper for the covers*, thread, a piece of mylar, and a makeup sponge that will be mailed to students before class.
+The class fee includes a kit with text paper, handmade Cave paper for the covers*, thread, and a piece of mylar that will be mailed to students before class.